maryiakrautsova/FitDay/README.md

 4. Click on entry which contains text 'Welcome to monkkee!'. - ***Expected:*** Navigate to 'Tags' area.
 'Create new tag' field is empty and present.
 5. Fill in 'Create new tag' field with: 'important'. - ***Expected:***	'Create new tag' field is filled in with test data ('important').
 6. Click on 'OK' button next to 'Create new tag' field. - ***Expected:***	There is 'important' tag in 'Assigned tags' area.
-7. Click on 'Back to overwiev' button. - ***Expected:***	Ther's Tags: 'important' in entry which contains text 'Welcome to monkkee!'.

 ## :yellow_circle: *TC-9.
 Image can be inserted into the entry.*
 1. Follow the link: [Login Page](https://my.monkkee.com/#/) - ***Expected:***	Login page is opened.
 Login form is visible.
 'User' and 'Password' fields, 'Login' button are present.